Assistant Facilities Manager Resume Example

 You can list internships, even if they were short or unpaid.
 Focus on what you learned.
 If you supported building projects or tracked maintenance schedules, highlight those tasks.

 Transferable skills matter.
-I often mention customer service, organization, or teamwork from previous jobs.
+I often mention customer service, organization, or teamwork from previous jobs, and I always include a cover letter to highlight these strengths.
 These show you can manage people and solve problems-key parts of facilities management.

 Wrap up this section by showing your willingness to learn.
 Certifications or online courses, even free ones, help show your commitment to the field.